eastmaels/steemblog.github.io/_posts/account/deanliu/2019-05-27_social-media-token-discussion-part-i-incentivize-what.md

 - - -

-This page is synchronized from the post: [[Social Media Token discussion] Part I - Incentivize What?](https://steemit.com/@deanliu/social-media-token-discussion-part-i-incentivize-what)
+This page is synchronized from the post: ['[Social Media Token discussion] Part I - Incentivize What?'](https://steemit.com/@deanliu/social-media-token-discussion-part-i-incentivize-what)